arrow-cole/arrow-cole/README.md

 - 🌱 I’m currently learning: Java
 - 🌱 Code's I'm learning soon: C++, C#
 - 🧑‍💻 I’m looking to collaborate on: Nothing Rn.
-- 📫 How to reach me: Info@aaroncole.dev
+- 📫 How to reach me: Acole@tech-center.com
 - 😄 Pronouns: He/Him, They/Them
-- 🧑‍💻 My Codes: HTML5, CSS3, JS, PHP, Py, SASS, EXCEL, and More.
+- 🧑‍💻 My Codes: HTML5, CSS3, JS, TS, PHP, Py, SASS, EXCEL, and More.

 <!---
 arrow-cole/arrow-cole is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.